 We continue to Ikiztas on a hard packed gravel surface.
 This rough section is fine even for road bikes with 23mm tyres as long as you take it easy!
 There are a couple of short sections where we may need to walk, but the landscapes, views and wonderful tastes of local mountain life here more than compensate!
 We carry on eastwards until a massive 10km downhill off the mountains, past Comakdag to the youthful student town of Milas.
-We stay in a high quality, business class hotel on the town’s edge and have the option to enjoy a Turkish bath (hamam) in the evening.
+We transfer onwards 30 minutes, to where there are views of the inland salt-flats lagoon of Tuzla that are often home to flamingoes.
+Tonight we stay in a fantastic true boutique hotel right on the edge of this lagoon with wonderful views and a waterside restaurant.
+The perfect taste of luxury.

 Day 5: Transfer to Mumcular – Yukari Mazikoy – Cokertme – Turkevleri – Oren (Restaurant lunch) – Alatepe – Akbuk

-From Milas, we take a 20 minute drive to our start point at Mumcular, deep in the Bodrum rural hinterland.
-Today we ride through rolling, pastoral hills and Mediterranean garrigue to arrive at the coast on a deserted asphalt road that runs right along the sea front.
+Today we begin with a 20 minute drive to our start point at the top of a big hill above Mumcular, deep in the Bodrum rural hinterland.
+We ride through rolling, pastoral hills and Mediterranean garrigue to arrive at the coast on a deserted asphalt road that runs right along the sea front.
 Our route takes us through a gorgeous landscape, past little known rural villages and picturesque seaside coves only frequented by the occasional yacht.
 We continue east, on small roads through mountainous scenery, enjoying a morning break at the beautiful cove of Cokertme before continuing to Oren, where we enjoy a restaurant lunch in the shade of palm trees along a pristine beach.
 Here you will enjoy wonderful food typical of the Aegean region- fresh salads, mezze and sea food.